Skip to main content

 • No schema preamble.
 The CLI is invisible to the agent's context until invoked — no manifest or tool definitions sitting in every turn.

 • Declarative, not imperative.
-A 10-step hunt is a single prowlqa run call — not 10+ individual tool invocations the agent has to reason through.
+A 10-step hunt is a single prowl run call — not 10+ individual tool invocations the agent has to reason through.

 • Pay-per-use.
 Tokens are only spent when the agent actually calls a command and reads its output.